-Chris MacKenzie is the Communications Director for the Chamber of Progress, a new center-left tech industry policy coalition promoting technology’s progressive future.
+Chris MacKenzie is Senior Director of Communications for Chamber of Progress, a center-left tech industry policy coalition promoting technology’s progressive future.
 A creative communications professional with a decade of Democratic politics under his belt, Chris has a strong background in connecting with center-left voters and thought leaders through digital media campaigns and traditional press outreach.

 A veteran of Capitol Hill and the campaign trail, he most recently served as Communications Director for former New Democratic Coalition and Blue Dog Coalition-member Rep. Kendra Horn (D-OK).
 His high-visibility approach to public affairs mobilized support for Rep. Horn in a conservative state, and on Election Day, Rep. Horn was one of less than a dozen competitive Democratic candidates nationally to outperform President Joe Biden in their congressional district.
 Leading communications for Rep. Horn, who sat on the House Committee on Science, Space, and Technology, Chris regularly wrote on issues impacting America’s tech leaders and businesses.